Leading Change in Clinical Coding

 Educating and encouraging the involvement of clinical leads into coding

 Capitalising on the performance related pay scheme to build business cases

 Gareth Jones, Clinical Coding Improvement Programme Manager, Manchester University NHS Foundation Trust

 |12.00||Case study: Engaging clinicians to understand clinical coding |

 How to educate doctors and nurses to write accurate case notes for coders

-Appealing to directors of finance to promote cost-saving benefits of coding accuracy
+Working with directors of finance to show the cost-saving benefits of coding accurately

-If you are interested in exhibiting, please contact Sarah Kemm on 01832 897788 or email her at firstname.lastname@example.org
+If you are interested in having a 5 minute spotlight presentation, please contact Sarah Kemm on 01832 897788 or email her at firstname.lastname@example.org

 Improving coding depth